ipfs/community/articles/precarious-data.md

 IPFS is a relatively new technology.
 The documentation is pretty minimal at the moment and is quite technical.
 The IPFS community are steadily working to improve the documentation and make it more accessible.

-This [Code for Philly workshop](http://codeforphilly.github.io/decentralized-data/tutorials/ipfs/) has links to the parts of the Decentralized Web Primer that are most complete.
+[This Code for Philly workshop](http://codeforphilly.github.io/decentralized-data/tutorials/ipfs/) has links to the parts of the Decentralized Web Primer that are most complete.
 They cover all the core things you need to know in order to install an IPFS node and add a dataset to that IPFS node.

 ### Pinning

 IPFS has a notion of _pinning_ content onto your IPFS node.
 When you "pin" content on your IPFS node, you're adding the content's hash (aka fingerprint) to the node's _pin set_.
-As long as you have that hash in the node's pin set, the node will keep a copy of the corresponding content.
+As long as you have that hash in the node's pin set, the node will keep a copy of the corresponding content on your machine.

 When you write your dataset into IPFS, your IPFS node will give you the hash for that dataset.
 You can then pass that hash to any of your peers and ask them to pin it on their IPFS nodes as well.
 As soon as you add a hash to your IPFS node's pin set, the node will coordinate with peers on the IPFS network to pull a copy of the data onto your machine.

 ### Publishing the Hashes

 The real power of the distributed web is the fact that anyone can participate.
 If you publish the hashes for the content that you want to save, anyone who cares about the data can pin their own copies, sharing the burden of storing and serving the data.

 There's not one established way to publish hashes.
-One obvious way is to post them on a website or blog, but there are many other options.
-The key is to pass the hashes around so people know which content to use or pin.
+An obvious way is to post them on a website or blog, but there are many other options.
+The idea is to pass the hashes around so people know which content to use or pin.
 For the long term, you need to give some thought to how you publish the hashes because you want people to get information about authenticity of the data, versioning, etc. The next section covers some of these strategies.
 Thankfully, you can backfill a lot of that information later.
 In the short term, the key is to get the hashes out to the people who might want to help save your data.

 ## Covering Your Bases: Strategies for Making your Content Resilient

 In order to truly save your endangered data for the long term, you need to store and distribute the the data in ways that are resilient.
-This requires doing more than just writing your data to IPFS and asking your friends to pin copies of the data.
+This requires doing more than just writing your data to IPFS and asking your friends to pin copies of the data onto their machines.
 You also need to consider issues like redundancy, availability, authenticity, versioning and preservation.
 Here's a quick overview of each of those issues with some tips about how to handle it in a decentralized context.

 ### Talk to a Librarian

 When grappling with these issues, it's helpful to look at libraries for inspiration or guidance.
 Libraries often talk about providing three types of services around their collections: _preservation_, _discovery_ and _access_.
 If you want people to engage with the content you've collected, you need to support all three of these things.
+If you slip in any of these areas, people won't be able to use your content.
+This applies to the issue at hand - in order to save your endangered data, you need to cover all three of these bases.
 You need to _preserve_ the content so that it still exists for people to use.
 You need to keep metadata about the content so can people can search or browse through the metadata in order to _discover_ what you have in the collection.
 Finally, you need to give them a way to _access_ the content itself.
-If you slip in any of these areas, people won't be able to use your content.
-This applies to the issue at hand - in order to save your endangered data, you need to cover all three of these bases.

 Speaking of libraries, **call your librarian** and ask them for advice.
 Libraries can help you figure some of this stuff out.
-They might even be able to help you store and serve your data.  **If you are a librarian**, consider running an IPFS pinning service at the library or consider running a registry of IFPS hashes.
+They might even be able to help you store and serve your data.  **If you are a librarian**, consider running an IPFS pinning service at the library or consider running a registry of IPFS hashes.
 After doing that, call your friends at another library and ask them to consider it too.

 ### Achieving Redundancy

-LOCKSS.
 Lots Of Copies Keep Stuff Safe.
-That's a foundational layer to any robust preservation strategy.
+That's a foundational idea in any preservation strategy.
 There's even a [project by that name](https://www.lockss.org/) which helps libraries preserve digital content (alas, it doesn't use IPFS yet).
 In order to protect your content, you want to get it pinned in many geographic locations, by many organizations, under multiple jurisdictions.

 You could also spread a giant dataset across multiple peers, so that a group of participants can combine efforts to hold data that are beyond any individual's storage capacity.